Using the find APIs and immediate mode#

 perf_results[0].memory); //workspace size

-The results of find are returned in an array of miopenConvAlgoPerf_t structs in order of performance, with the fastest at index 0.
+The results of the find call are returned in an array of miopenConvAlgoPerf_t structures in order of performance, with the fastest at index 0.

 Internally, MIOpen’s find calls compile and benchmark a set of solvers contained in miopenConvAlgoPerf_t.
 This is performed in parallel with miopenConvAlgorithm_t.
 You can control the level of parallelism using an environmental variable.
-Refer to the debugging section, controlling parallel compilation for more information.
+See the debugging section on controlling parallel compilation for more information.

 Immediate mode#

-MIOpen v2.0 introduces immediate more, which removes the requirement for miopenFindConvolution*() calls, thereby reducing runtime costs.
+MIOpen v2.0 introduces immediate mode, which removes the requirement for miopenFindConvolution*() calls, thereby reducing runtime costs.
 In this mode, you can query the MIOpen runtime for all of the supported solutions for a given convolution configuration.
-The sequence of operations for immediate mode is similar to launching regular convolutions in MIOpen (i.e., through the use of the miopenFindConvolution*() API).
+The sequence of operations for immediate mode is similar to launching regular convolutions in MIOpen, for instance, through the miopenFindConvolution*() API.
 However, in this case, the different APIs have a lower runtime cost.

 A typical convolution call is similar to the following sequence:

-• You construct the MIOpen handle and relevant descriptors, such as the convolution descriptor.
+• Construct the MIOpen handle and relevant descriptors, such as the convolution descriptor.

-• The obtained count is used to allocate memory for the miopenConvSolution_t structure, introduced in MIOpen v2.0.
+• Use the obtained count to allocate memory for the miopenConvSolution_t structure (introduced in MIOpen v2.0).

-• You call miopenConvolution*GetSolution to populate the miopenConvSolution_t structures allocated above.
-The returned list is in the order of best performance (where the first element is the fastest).
+• Call miopenConvolution*GetSolution to populate the miopenConvSolution_t structures allocated above.
+The returned list is sorted in order of best performance, where the first element is the fastest.

-• While the above structure returns the amount of workspace required for an algorithm, you can inquire the amount of a workspace required for a known solution ID using miopenConvolution*GetSolutionWorkspaceSize.
-However, this is not a requirement (because the structure returned by miopenConvolution*GetSolution already has this information).
+• While the above structure returns the amount of workspace required for an algorithm, you can query the amount of a workspace required for a known solution ID using miopenConvolution*GetSolutionWorkspaceSize.
+However, this is not a requirement because the structure returned by miopenConvolution*GetSolution already has this information.

-• Now you can initiate the convolution operation in immediate mode by calling miopenConvolution*Immediate.
+• Initiate the convolution operation in immediate mode by calling miopenConvolution*Immediate.
 This populates the output tensor descriptor with the respective convolution result.
-However, the first call to miopenConvolution*Immediate may consume more time because if the kernel isn’t present in the kernel cache, it would need to be compiled.
+However, the first call to miopenConvolution*Immediate might take more time because the kernel must be compiled if it isn’t present in the kernel cache.

 • Optionally, you can compile the solution of choice by calling miopenConvolution*CompileSolution.
-This ensures that the kernel represented by the chosen solution is populated in the kernel cache, removing the need to compile the kernel in question.
+This ensures that the kernel represented by the chosen solution is populated in the kernel cache, removing the need to compile it.

 miopenConvolutionForwardGetSolutionCount(handle,